bdurand/ultra_settings/README.md

 It allows you to define a hierarchy with three layers of settings:

 1. Environment variables
-2. Runtime settings (i.e. settings updatable from within the running application)
+2. Runtime settings (i.e. settings updatable from within the running application).
+There is a companion gem [super_settings](https://github.com/bdurand/super_settings) that can be used to provide runtime settings.
 3. YAML configuration files

 Settings at a higher level will override those set at a lower level.
 So, for instance, you can override values set in a YAML file with environment variables or runtime settings.

+There is a companion gem [ultra_settings](https://github.com/bdurand/ultra_settings) that can be used to integrate SuperSettings into a combined configuration system alongside YAML files and environment variables.

 It also provides type casting for setting values so you can always be assured that values are returned as a predetermined class.
 The supported types are: